 Students can expect this packet to be graded, and/or to have a test on this material during the first marking period.
-If you have any questions, please email Mrs. Reeve at sreeve@mphschool.org or Mrs. Meehan at dmeehan@mphschool.org.
+If you have any questions, please email Mrs. Reeve at sreeve@mphschool.org or Mrs. Meehan at dmeehan@mphschool.org

-You will need a TI-84 or TI-84+ calculator for this class.
+You will need a TI-84+ calculator for this class.